curl/everything-curl/libcurl/easyhandle.md

     CURL *easy_handle = curl_easy_init();

-Then you set various options in that handle to control the upcoming transfer.
+You then set options in that handle to control the upcoming transfer.
-Like, this example sets the URL:
+This example sets the URL:

     /* set URL to operate on */
     res = curl_easy_setopt(easy_handle, CURLOPT_URL, "http://example.com/");

+If `curl_easy_setopt()` returns `CURLE_OK`, we know it stored the option fine.

 Creating the easy handle and setting options on it does not make any transfer happen, and usually do not even make much more happen other than libcurl